xuankimtran/docs-1/pages/katalon-studio/docs/soap.md

 ## Response

-After sending the service request, Katalon Studio retrieves a message from the server and display it in the **Response** view of the request.
-A service reponse comprises Status, Eslapsed time, and Size fields; Body section, Header and Verification Log.
+After sending the service request, Katalon Studio retrieves a message from the server and displays it in the **Response** view of the request.
+A service response comprises Status, Elapsed time, and Size fields; Body section, Header, and Verification Log.

 * **Status**: The status code of the response
 * **Elapsed**: The total time that starts from the request is sent until Katalon Studio receives the last byte of the response